Arbor Health, an equal-opportunity employer, offers competitive compensation and excellent benefits for our employees.

 Standard for portrayal of mission and values:

-- Employee demonstrates and fosters the mission of Lewis County Hospital District No. 1 to provide our highest level of compassionate, diligent and professional medical care.
+- Employee demonstrates and fosters the mission of Lewis County Hospital District No. 1 to foster trust and nurture a healthy community.

 - Is cooperative and supportive to others within the department and hospital providing care and services.